Mark-Tomlinson/markup-by-attribute-for-woocommerce/readme.txt

 = Varying Prices on Product Variations is Tedious and Error-Prone =

 Want to add $5 to every blue product you sell?
 Maybe you sell jewelry with birthstones and some stones just cost more than others.
-If all "X-Large" products cost 7.5% more, you have to manually calculate and change every "X-Large" variation of every product.
+If all “X-Large” products cost 7.5% more, you have to manually calculate and change every “X-Large” variation of every product.

 = Markup by Attribute Adds 'Markup' to Attribute Terms =

 Markup by Attribute solves this problem by allowing you to add a markup (or markdown) to global attribute terms.
-If the attribute is 'color', then Markup by Attribute allows you to add "+5" to Blue while leaving Green and Yellow alone.
+If the attribute is 'color', then Markup by Attribute allows you to add “+5" to Blue while leaving Green and Yellow alone.
 When you set regular and sale prices, every blue product will be $5.00 more.

 Markup by Attribute:

 * Can create a fixed value markup (such as $5), or a percentage markup (such as 5%).
 * The markup value can be positive yielding an increase in price, or negative yielding a decrease in price.
 * Uses familiar WooCommerce bulk edit actions `Set regular price` and `Set sale price`.
-* Puts the price increase (or decrease) in the options drop-down box along side of the terms so customers can make informed decisions.
+* Puts the price increase (or decrease) in the options drop-down box alongside of the terms so customers can make informed decisions.
 (Or, optionally, does not).
 * Can write a breakdown of the price modifications in the variation description so the itemization is visible to the customer.
 * Has been tested with Gutenberg and is fully compatible.